Manhattan, Illinois

-Manhattan (/mæn'hætən/MANN-haton) is a village or township in Will County, Illinois.
+Manhattan (/mæn'hætən/MANN-haton) is a village in Will County, Illinois.
 The population was 9,385 at the time of the 2020 census.
-The U.S. Census Bureau estimates the population to be 10,037 As of July 2021.
+The U.S. Census Bureau estimates the population to be 10,772 as of July 2024.
 The community is located in northeastern Illinois approximately 50 mi southwest of Chicago.

 History

 The township was established in 1853.

-Manhattan was incorporated in 1886.
+Manhattan village was established in 1880 as a stop along the Wabash Railroad 6th district, and incorporated in 1886.
+Its named comes from the New York City borough of Manhattan, which may have been suggested by then-Will County supervisor John Young.
 Due to railroad construction in the mid-19th century, many immigrants, especially Irish, moved to the area.
 It was eventually incorporated to obtain a saloon license.
-With roots in farming, the village has grown over the last ten years to accommodate over 6,071 people.
 Its forebears of German and Irish heritage give expression in the early spring festival Irish Fest.

+On May 27, 1917, Manhattan was struck by a tornado as part of the May 25 - June 1, 1917 tornado outbreak, one of the most widespread and deadly on record.

+The early morning of June 11, 1925, saw the explosion of a 55,000-barrel crude oil storage tank owned by the Sinclair Oil Corporation just south of Manhattan when it was struck by lightning.
+The resulting fire was reportedly visible from up to fifty miles away and raged for over twenty-four hours.

 Geography

 Manhattan is located at (41.422044, -87.981042).

 According to the 2010 census, Manhattan has a total area of 6.57 sqmi, all land.

 Manhattan is located along the Wauponsee Glacial Trail that can be accessed at the Manhattan Road Access Point.